facebook/react-native-website/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

-To learn more about Meta, courses available at Coursera https://www.coursera.org/learn/introduction-to-version-control .
+Meta courses are already available in Coursera!
+Check them out here: https://www.coursera.org/learn/introduction-to-version-control .